 Production and transactions risks are pervasive in family agriculture and constitute a major impediment for smallholder farmers in investing in farm technology that will boost quality and quantity of produce, and so enhance access to remunerative markets as well as improve prospects of obtaining formal credit.
 Not surprisingly, risk mitigation and insurance appears topical in many countries.
-The research will describe and analyse typical insurance and risk mitigation models, including traditional crop insurance systems; re-insurance systems and government-funded calamity funds as well as micro-insurance systems.
-Cases to be explored will be from developed as well as developing and will include identifying the conditions that improve supply and assure sustainability of insurance products as well as accessibility for smallholder farmers.
+The research described and analysed typical insurance and risk mitigation models, including traditional crop insurance systems; re-insurance systems and government-funded calamity funds as well as micro-insurance systems.
+Cases that have beenexplored included identifying the conditions that improve supply and assure sustainability of insurance products as well as accessibility for smallholder farmers.

-Researchers in NRI and WUR are finalising a four-pager on risk insurance to be delivered end of December 2010.
+Researchers in NRI and WUR delivered a paper on risk insurance.
 The paper provides a brief summary of the types of risks that smallholder farmers are exposed to: including both pre and post-harvest risks and uncertainties.
 Also important to include how farming risks and uncertainties impact on the farm household, in terms of farm income and therefore rural poverty and access to credit, etc. It describes typical insurance and risk mitigation models, including traditional crop insurance systems; re-insurance systems and government-funded calamity funds as well as micro-insurance systems.
 The paper analyses why most of the insurance products are unavailable to smallholder farmers in developing countries.
 It discusses why these instruments may be effective in markets in the developed countries but generally have been ineffective or inaccessible in developing countries; and it identifies innovative instruments which have been supplied in markets in developing countries and are accessible to smallholder farmers; briefly documenting why they have been successful and what needs to be taken into account in replicating any success.